fastai/course-v3/docs/gradient_tutorial.md

 # Fast.ai Deep Learning Course v3 on Gradient Notebooks

-This is a quick guide to starting Part 3 of the fast.ai course Practical Deep Learning for Coders using Gradient Notebooks.
-With Gradient, you get quick access to a Jupyter instance (Lab or Notebook) without having to set up a virtual machine.
-Paperspace is a GPU-accelerated cloud platform
+This is a quick guide to starting v3 of the Fast.AI course Practical Deep Learning for Coders using Gradient Notebooks.
+With [Gradient](https://www.paperspace.com/gradient), you get quick access to a Jupyter Lab instance without having to set up a virtual machine or doing any complicated installation or configuration.

+[Gradient](https://www.paperspace.com/gradient) is built on top of [Paperspace](https://www.paperspace.com/) is a GPU-accelerated cloud platform.

 ### Summary of Charges
 There are no storage fees associated with using Gradient Notebooks.
 Users pay hourly usage fees for the time that their Notebooks are Running.
 The hourly rate is dependent on the Compute Type selected, see all available types [here](https://support.paperspace.com/hc/en-us/articles/360007742114-Gradient-Instance-Types).
 Notebooks must be stopped to end billing.
 Learn more about Gradient billing [here](https://support.paperspace.com/hc/en-us/articles/360001369914-How-Does-Gradient-Billing-Work-).